Sheila Bett Sheila Bett

 This lesson was further reinforced for me quite recently.
 I had collaborated with a friend on a project and though parts of the outcome were excellent, the process grew rather unpleasant.
 After a long period of complete silence from them and my need to address it.
 It emerged that there were aspects of my method that they essentially disagreed with.
 Unfortunately, the radio silence created a feeling of hostility from them and bred annoyance on my part.
 It got me thinking about how important it is to address an issue as soon as it emerges, not waiting too long.
 This applies to all interactions with people whether romantic, platonic or professional.

-Though some might consider this act confrontational, it’s actually just as harmful if not worse to allow it to fester into something more than it actually is.
+Though some might consider this act confrontational, it is just as harmful if not worse, to allow it to fester into something more than it actually is.
 Quite often, confronting a problem sooner than later creates room for discussion and clarity.
 It helps to build more understanding and find common ground.

 As much as it could cause discomfort, it is smarter to sort things out instead of ignoring them, hoping they will go away.
 It’s also a way to stand up for yourself and manage expectations.